HanThitNyiNyi/data-analytics/README.md

 #[Project 2](https://github.com/HanThitNyiNyi/data-analytics/blob/Projects/r-project%20(2).ipynb): Stock Returns of iShares Global Clean Energy ETF and its relationship with US GDP Growth and Brent Crude Oil Price Changes - Time Series Analysis through Vector Autoregression and Impulse Response Functon

+I explored correlations on R between time series trends of Clean Energy ETF returns, US GDP growth and crude oil price changes.
+A vector autoregression model is used to incorporate the effects of past changes to contemporary behaviour which is visualized on an Impulse Response Function.